Prelude

 I’ve been in the university system for a long time.
 Almost certainly too long.
 Every year, I get a sample of the current class of undergrads to examine — both from teaching classes and from advising them on research.
 Year after year, the mean quality of undergrads has degraded — the average undergrad is increasingly motivated by money, status, and job prospects rather than any intrinsic interest in computer science.
 However, this trend about averages says nothing about the extremes.

-You can probably predict why this bimodal shift has occurred.
-It's the model.
+You can probably predict why this bimodal distribution has emerged and gotten more extreme recently.
+It’s the model.

 What’s happening is that even the 80th percentile undergrads are falling victim to model dependency.
 The majority of undergrads are not only preempting their boredom via their phones, but they are also preempting their thoughts via the model.
 We often see undergrads that produce reams of code from the model, but are unable to explain what is going on, and more importantly, what are they trying to do.